YasinEl/mzRAPP/README.md

 ### Split peaks

-The number of split peaks which have been found for all benchmark peaks.
+The number of split peaks that have been found for all benchmark peaks.
 For a graphical explanation of a split peak please check figure 1a.
 It is worth noting that there can be more than one split peak per benchmark peak. <br> <br> <b>Interpretation:</b><br> Split peaks account for peaks